-- the Airservices Australia's NCIS to handle complaints and enquiries about aircraft noise and operations associated with WSI to help identify issues of community concern and provide opportunities for improvement - the ANO (an independent administrative office) to conduct reviews of Airservices Australia's and Defence's management of aircraft noise-related activities.
+- The Airservices Australia's Noise Complaints and Information Service (NCIS) to handle complaints and enquiries about aircraft noise and operations associated with WSI to help identify issues of community concern and provide opportunities for improvement. - The Aircraft Noise Ombudsman (ANO) (an independent administrative office) to conduct reviews of Airservices Australia's and Defence's management of aircraft noise-related activities.
 The ANO would also monitor and report on the effectiveness of the community consultation processes related to aircraft noise for WSI and the presentation and distribution of aircraft noise-related information.